jrs0/hbr_uhbw/pyhbr/docs/design.md

 Write me please

+#### Collections of DataFrames

+Once the data source has been converted into the standard form described above, multiple tables are collected together into a dictionary mapping strings to Pandas DataFrames.
+The value of the keys matches the table name in the sections above.

 ## Data/Model/Analysis Save Points

 To support saving intermediate results of calculations, `pyhbr.common` includes two functions `save_item` and `load_item`, which save a Python object to a directory (by default `save_data/` in your working directory).